corda/corda-docs-portal/content/en/docs/corda-os/4.6/tutorial-cordapp.md

 * Windows: `.\build\nodes\runnodes.bat`

-Start a Spring Boot server for each node by opening a terminal/command prompt for each node and entering the following command, replacing X with A and B.
+Start a Spring Boot server for each node by opening a terminal/command prompt for each node and entering the following command, replacing `X` with `A` and `B`.

 * Unix/Mac OSX: `./gradlew runPartyXServer`